fleetdm/fleet/docs/Configuration/gitops.md

   query: SELECT 1 FROM mdm_bridge where mdm_command_input = "<SyncBody><Get><CmdID>1</CmdID><Item><Target><LocURI>./Device/Vendor/MSFT/Policy/Result/DeviceLock/MaxInactivityTimeDeviceLock</LocURI></Target></Item></Get></SyncBody>" and CAST(mdm_command_output AS INT) <= 20;
 ```

 ### Queries

-The `lib/{name}.queries.yml` files define set of policies that can be referenced in a default and team configurations.
+The `lib/{name}.queries.yml` files define a set of policies that can be referenced in a default and team configurations.

 ```yaml
 name: Collect USB devices